 When I was a kid, I loved to watch Florida Federation Wrestling.
 I know it was fake.
-I knew, then, that it was fake.
+I knew, then, it was fake.
 But, I loved the action.
 I loved the moves.
-But, mostly, I loved the characters.
+Mostly, I loved the characters.

-In particular, I remember the “bad guy” wrestlers that wore masks.
+In particular, I remember the “bad guy” wrestlers, wearing masks.
 There was always a lot of mystery about who was behind the mask.
-Every time one of them wrestled, the hope was that they would lose, and that the victor would successfully pull off their mask and reveal who the mystery wrestler was – before being hit over the head with a folding chair by one of the masked wrestler’s friends.
+Every time one of them wrestled, I hoped they would lose, and that the victor would successfully pull off their mask and reveal who the mystery wrestler was – before being hit over the head with a folding chair by one of the masked wrestler’s friends.

 When I was a kid, I was also a fan of the rock band KISS.
-Their music was never really that great – but those costumes and that make-up was awesome!
+Their music was never really great – but the costumes and make-up were awesome!

 I still remember when they took off the make-up for a few years, revealing real faces.